 From day one, the Johnson's have felt that their calling to Guatemala would be long-term.
 Once they arrived, they were eventually led to a specific village and began settling in.
 Through a new partnership with Journey Church in Jacksonville, Florida, God initiated a home building ministry, the 12x12 Love Project.
 Through this ministry, the Johnson's were enabled to begin working – serving the poor and building relationships.
 God has blessed this ministry greatly, and continues to do so.
 The 12x12 ministry has built over 200 concrete block homes for families in great need.

-(Important note: this finding is not necessarily connected to the “Guatemalan” or “Latin” cultures in general.
-From what we can tell, it is more closely correlated to the poor, isolated villages.
-Our belief is that these problems are more connected to poverty in general than they are any specific culture.
-We have many Guatemalan friends who grew up in better social environments, who do not share these same characteristics.)
+(Note: this is not necessarily connected to the “Guatemalan” or “Latin” cultures in general.
+Rather it is more closely correlated to extremely poor, isolated villages.
+Our belief is that these problems are more connected to poverty in general than they are any specific culture.)

-Before the completion of their first year in Guatemala, God gave the Johnson's a burden for the boys of Buena Vista.
-They began to look at the boys (from adolescent to teenage years) from a completely different vantage point.
+Through all of this, God gave the Johnson's a heavy burden for the boys of Buena Vista.
+They began to look at them (from adolescent to teenage years) from a completely different vantage point.
 As they spent more time with them, and prayed for them, God completely changed their perspective.
 Instead of seeing them as "the boys of Buena Vista, they began to see them as “the future of Buena Vista.“

 the Johnson's shared this vision with their friends, families, and church communities.
 During one visit from the leadership team at Journey Church, they all shared their concern for the boys, and sat around brainstorming.
 They prayed that God would lead them to begin a ministry that would focus on the boys and make a lasting change for future generations.
 This same thing happened again the following February with the annual Men's Team.
 Everyone sensed something was happening...